Beady Eye: Different Gear, Still Speeding: 2010–2012

-"The Roller" was announced as the band's first commercial single, and preceded Different Gear, Still Speeding which was released on 28 February 2011.
+"The Roller" was announced as the band's first commercial single.
+It preceded Different Gear, Still Speeding, which was released on 28 February 2011.
 The album was recorded in London at RAK studios in Autumn 2010 and produced by Steve Lillywhite.
 The band then undertook a short promotional tour of the UK and Europe in March 2011.
 A second single, "Millionaire", was announced for 2 May.
 Following a performance at Brixton Academy, they released a cover of "Across the Universe", originally by The Beatles, as a download only single, with proceeds going to the British Red Cross Japan Tsunami Appeal.

 The third single from their debut album, "The Beat Goes On", was released on 18 July 2011 with a new B side, "In the Bubble with a Bullet".

 In July 2011, Beady Eye recorded the song "Blue Moon", which is sung by Manchester City fans during matches, in support of Manchester City's new 2011/12 kit.
 Gallagher said "I've been a City fan since I was a kid, so to be involved with the launch of a new kit is colossal.
 Manchester City fans are known for having a lot of style and the new shirt looks mega.
 I love the soundwave idea and the Mod-inspired collar looks proper smart.
 "Blue Moon" is a top tune and has been City's song for as long as I can remember.
 It's been covered by loads of people but the only good one until now was the one Elvis did.
 I hope the fans buzz off our version and sing along to it at the stadium".

-The band toured UK, Europe and America from March to December 2011, initially shying from playing Oasis songs, because Liam Gallagher wanted the band to "become known for what it is".
+Beady Eye toured UK, Europe and America from March to December 2011..
+The band initially shied away from playing Oasis songs, because Liam Gallagher wanted the band to "become known for what it is".